A law many companies still do not have on their radar

 Who is affected?

-Purely informational websites with no purchasing option are not directly affected.
-But the dividing line is thin: as soon as consumers can buy, book, pay or enter into a contract online, a closer check is needed to determine whether a service subject to the BFSG is involved.
+Purely informational websites with no purchasing option are generally not directly affected.
+But as soon as consumers can buy, book, pay or enter into a contract online, a closer check is needed to determine whether a service subject to the BFSG is involved.

 What does “accessible” mean for texts?

-The Accessibility Ordinance to the BFSG (BFSGV) sets out specific requirements for digital services in Section 12.
-Two points relate directly to text quality:
+The Accessibility Ordinance to the BFSG (BFSGV) sets out specific requirements for services in Section 12.
+Several points relate directly to text quality:

-- The two-senses principle: information must be accessible through more than one sensory channel.
+1. More than one sensory channel: information must be provided through more than one sensory channel.
 Text must be capable of being read out meaningfully by a screen reader or speech output.

-- Understandability: text content must be suitable for generating "alternative assistive formats" (Section 12 No. 2e BFSGV).
-This calls for a clear structure, logical organisation and understandable language.
+3. Alternative assistive formats: text content must be suitable for generating alternative assistive formats (Section 12 No. 2e BFSGV).
+This calls for a clear structure, logical organization and understandable language.

-In concrete terms: convoluted administrative sentences of 40 words, where even the author loses the thread after the third comma, become a legal risk.
-Not because they are wrong, but because they are not accessible.
-This is where text optimisation and cutting through red tape come in.
+In concrete terms: convoluted sentences of 40 words, where even the author loses the thread after the third comma, can become a risk.
+Not because they are necessarily wrong, but because they may not be accessible or understandable enough.
+This is where text optimization and cutting through red tape come in.

 BITV 2.0 and Easy Language: where the duty has applied for longer

-The BFSG now extends this thinking into the private sector.
-It does not, admittedly, require Easy Language from online shops, but it does require accessible communication.
-And anyone who has their texts checked for understandability often finds that the step towards Easy Language is not so far at all.
+The BFSG now brings comparable accessibility requirements into parts of the private sector.
+It does not specifically require Easy Language from online shops, but it does require accessible and understandable information for covered products and services.
+Anyone who has their texts checked for understandability often finds that the step toward Easy Language is not so far at all.

 What happens in the event of a breach?